 WiFile LT allowed one to view networked PC/Mac files via 802.11b.

-The "Blazer" web browser (v4.3) had been updated to handle most sites.
+Palm also updated the "Blazer" web browser (v4.3) to handle most websites.

-Although, Palm's implementation of their OS 5.4 (Garnet) on the LifeDrive was quite adequate, setting up VPN (virtual private networking) tended to crash the unit on most occasions.
+Although, Palm's implementation of OS 5.4 (Garnet) on the LifeDrive was quite adequate, setting up a VPN (virtual private networking) tended to crash the unit on most occasions.

-But, in 2005, having a decent wireless-capable PDA/ultra-portable computer, music player and voice recorder with ample built-in storage capability, made the LifeDrive Mobile Manager a good match for people who loves to travel light.
+In 2005, the LifeDrive Mobile Manager was a game-changer, offering a wireless-capable PDA/ultra-portable computer, music player and voice recorder with ample built-in storage capability,

 by 3COM

-This linen-colored, 3COM Audrey (also known as the "Ergo") is a slightly modified one —essentially a stock or ‘unhacked’ unit.
+This linen-colored, 3COM Audrey (also known as the "Ergo") is a slightly modified—it is essentially a stock or ‘unhacked’ unit.

-The OS of the 3COM Audrey is a variant of UNIX called QNX.
-The OS was updated to the last revision made by 3COM after they discontinued support in 2002.
+The 3COM Audrey's OS is a variant of UNIX called QNX.
+It was updated to the last revision made by 3COM after they discontinued support in 2002.

-The unit itself was put out of production in 2001.
-This update was made possible by a generous soul who still currently maintains a spoof of the original 3COM Marimba server - where the Audrey gets his OS update automatically.
+3COM stopped making the unit in 2001.
+This update was made possible by a generous soul who still maintains a 'spoof' of the original 3COM Marimba server, where the Audrey gets the OS update automatically.

-This OS update (1.02.08.01 FINAL 4/23/2001) was very important - since it enabled one to have "shell" access.
-With this, I was able to add other apps like the MP3 Player and an electronic Picture Viewer (as a digital picture frame!), using the shell window - by simply adding a few lines of code.
+This OS update (1.02.08.01 FINAL 4/23/2001) was significant - since it enabled one to have "shell" access.
+With this, I could add other apps like the MP3 Player and an electronic Picture Viewer (as a digital picture frame!), using the shell window - by simply adding a few lines of code.

-As a digital picture frame, the 3COM Audrey is very ideal due to its small size - about 10" x 14" with an elegant 7.9", 640 x 480-capable color screen, rugged construction and a versatile stand.
+As a digital picture frame, the 3COM Audrey is ideal for its small size (about 10" x 14") with an elegant 7.9", 640 x 480-capable color screen, rugged construction and a versatile stand.

-You can either prop the unit in just about any small desk space or counter top or, even hang it on a wall.
+You can prop the unit on just about any small desk space or countertop or even hang it on a wall.

-Currently, all our pictures (JPEGs) as well as all MP3s, are hosted in a PC server (though, not the one that hosts this website) running Windows XP.
-Access to that server is via a 10 Mbps Ethernet — a USB Ethernet Adapter that is connected to one of the Audrey's two USB ports at the back of the unit.
+Currently, all our pictures (JPEGs) and MP3s, are hosted on a PC server (though, not the one that hosts this website) running Windows XP.
+Access to that server is via 10 Mbps Ethernet — a USB Ethernet Adapter that is connected to one of the Audrey's two (2) USB ports at the back.

-Unfortunately, because of the screen's hardware limitation, the pictures ‘cycle’ better only at 640 x 480 resolution .
+However, the picture ‘cycle’ is better only at 640 x 480 resolution because of the screen's hardware limitation.

-Other modifications can be done to the 3COM Audrey to make it run like Windows —by flashing the unit's ROM chip through the use of a CompactFlash card.
+Other modifications can be made to the 3COM Audrey to make it run like Windows, such as flashing the unit's ROM chip using a CompactFlash card.

-But, this will make an already elegant hardware and OS…work and operate just like another, ordinary Windows box!
+But, this will make this elegant hardware and OS…work and operate like another ordinary Windows box!

 (Above notes, circa 2004)